ThomasVille/neural-network/README.md

 ## Features
  * Learns to detect malware based on n-gram analysis.
  * Takes only 20% of the given dataset to speed up the process.
- * Tries several parameters for the neural network based on predefined ranges of values.
+ * Tries several NN parameters based on predefined ranges of values.
- * Create a SVG image containing a ROC curve showing the efficiency of the NN for the different parameters.
+ * Creates a SVG image containing a ROC curve showing the efficiency of the NN for the different parameters.

 ## Dependencies
  * FANN >= 2.2